timsong-cpp/papers/3136_niebloid/niebloid.md

 ::: add

-[2]{.pnum} The entities defined in the `std​::​ranges` namespace in this Clause that are depicted as function templates are algorithm function objects (16.3.3.? [niebloid]).
+[2]{.pnum} The entities defined in the `std​::​ranges` namespace in this Clause and specified as function templates are algorithm function objects (16.3.3.? [niebloid]).

 :::